Part 1. Is 25 mph Fast on an Electric Scooter?

 If you love spending your time cycling your electric scooter in downtown streets, the topography should have little effect on your speed.
 However, e-scooters don't perform well on dirt paths since they sink deeper into the ground and pebbles and bumps inevitably slow speed.
 The scooter's engine will have to work much harder to attain high speeds on these sorts of surfaces.

 Steep climbs will slow an e-scooter down as well, particularly if the engine is tiny.
-Choose an electric scooter equipped to handle diverse terrain if you want to ride it off-road.
+Choose an off-road electric scooter equipped to handle diverse terrain if you want to ride it for rough roads.
 A scooter with a strong battery and motor is necessary for such adventures.

 2.3 The Battery Type